-The co-ordinated admission scheme requires parents to apply for a place (New Intake only) at Highcliffe School using the common application form available from your Local Authority or your child's primary school.
-Any applications received after 31st March 2020 will be considered as an In- Year application and administered by the school.
+The co-ordinated admission scheme requires parents to apply for a place (New Intake only) at Highcliffe School using the common application form available from your Local Authority.
+Any applications received after 31st March 2021 will be considered as an In- Year application and administered by the school.